seanox/aspect-js/manual/en/introduction.md

   combinable with other JavaScript frameworks if they don't do the same thing do and use a different syntax
 * Lightweight implementation
-  requires no additional frameworks)
+  requires no additional frameworks
 * Component based architecture
 * Namespaces and domain concept
   for better structuring of components, modules and business logic
 * Modularization (supports imports at the runtime)
-  component concept for smart/automatic loading of composite resources
+  component concept for smart/automatic loading of composite resources at runtime
 * Event handling
 * Expression Language
   meta-language extension with full JavaScript support